Bachelor of Arts/Bachelor of General Studies in Psychology Degree Programs

 How is the program structured?

-KU’s undergraduate psychology curriculum consists of 37 credit hours, including core courses in statistics, research methods, cognitive psychology, child development or psychology of aging, abnormal psychology, social psychology, biological psychology and a course in equity and ethical behavior.
+KU’s undergraduate psychology curriculum consists of 37 credit hours, including core courses in statistics and research methods, and a course in equity and ethical behavior.

 In addition to these courses, students need to complete the university's requirements for a Bachelor of Arts or Bachelor of General Studies.
 These bachelor’s degree requirements include a minimum of 120 total credit hours, including 45 hours at the junior/senior level and completion of the general education requirements in the College of Liberal Arts and Sciences.